Kehvarl/roguelike-tutorial-cl/docs/part-3.md

           (make-instance 'tile :blocked initial-blocked-value))))
 ```
 Now we automatically initialize the tiles when we create the map.
 By default they're initialized as blocking tiles, but we can just pass in the keyword `:initial-blocked-value` to force them to start in either state.

+### Corridors
+Unless our rooms end up overlapping, we currently have no way to move from room to room.
+We will implement some functions to carve corridors that will link rooms for us: